Bairdo/gasket/docs/README.authenication.md

 ### Overview
 A user can be in two states authenticated and unauthenticated.
 When a user is unauthenticated (default state) all of their traffic is redirected to the hostapd server via a destination MAC address rewrite.
-This allows the hostapd process to inform the client that the network is using 802.1X with a EAP-Request message.
+This allows the following:
+1. The hostapd process to inform the client that the network is using 802.1X with a EAP-Request message.
+2. 802.1X traffic destined to the authenticator should only be received by the hostapd process.
+3. One hostpad process to be anywhere on the network.
 When a user sends the EAP-Logoff message  they are unauthenticated from the port.

 When a user successfully authenticates Access Control List (ACL) rules get applied.
+These ACLs are identical to Faucet ACL rule syntax, and can therefore perform any Faucet action such as output, mirror, modify VLANs, ... .
-These ACLs can match on any field that Ryu supports (and therefore Faucet), see [Ryu documentation](http://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#flow-match-structure).
+The ACLs can match on any field that Ryu supports (and therefore Faucet), see [Ryu documentation](http://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#flow-match-structure).
 Typically these 'authorisation' rules should include the 'dl_src' with the users MAC address to ensure that the rule gets applied to the user, however if desired this is not necessary, **BUT this could mean that unauthenticated users can use the network!** so do so at your own risk.

 The hostapd process typically runs on its own server and has a separate (from the switch's dataplane) network connection to the controller.